initmahesh/MLAI-community-labs/Class-Labs/Lab-3(Fine-tuning-PEFT-LoRA)/fineTune_readme.md

 ### Prerequisites

-* Connect to a T4 runtime in Google Colab, you while have a GPU runtime of 3 hours 20 mins.
+* Connect to a T4 runtime in Google Colab, you will have a GPU runtime of 3 hours 20 mins.

 * 1. Click on the drop down arrow beside the connect button.